hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/autoscaling_group.html.markdown

   even if it's in the process of scaling a resource.
 Normally, Terraform drains all the instances before deleting the group.
 This bypasses that behavior and potentially leaves resources dangling.
-- `load_balancers` (Optional) List of elastic load balancer names to add to the autoscaling group names.
+- `load_balancers` - (Optional) List of elastic load balancer names to add to the autoscaling group names.
 Only valid for classic load balancers.
 For ALBs, use `target_group_arns` instead.
 To remove all load balancer attachments an empty list should be specified.
-- `traffic_source` (Optional) Attaches one or more traffic sources to the specified Auto Scaling group.
+- `traffic_source` - (Optional) Attaches one or more traffic sources to the specified Auto Scaling group.
-- `vpc_zone_identifier` (Optional) List of subnet IDs to launch resources in.
+- `vpc_zone_identifier` - (Optional) List of subnet IDs to launch resources in.
 Subnets automatically determine which availability zones the group will reside.
 Conflicts with `availability_zones`.
-- `target_group_arns` (Optional) Set of `aws_alb_target_group` ARNs, for use with Application or Network Load Balancing.
+- `target_group_arns` - (Optional) Set of `aws_alb_target_group` ARNs, for use with Application or Network Load Balancing.
 To remove all target group attachments an empty list should be specified.
-- `termination_policies` (Optional) List of policies to decide how the instances in the Auto Scaling Group should be terminated.
+- `termination_policies` - (Optional) List of policies to decide how the instances in the Auto Scaling Group should be terminated.
 The allowed values are `OldestInstance`, `NewestInstance`, `OldestLaunchConfiguration`, `ClosestToNextInstanceHour`, `OldestLaunchTemplate`, `AllocationStrategy`, `Default`.
 Additionally, the ARN of a Lambda function can be specified for custom termination policies.
 - `suspended_processes` - (Optional) List of processes to suspend for the Auto Scaling Group.
 The allowed values are `Launch`, `Terminate`, `HealthCheck`, `ReplaceUnhealthy`, `AZRebalance`, `AlarmNotification`, `ScheduledActions`, `AddToLoadBalancer`, `InstanceRefresh`.
   Note that if you suspend either the `Launch` or `Terminate` process types, it can prevent your Auto Scaling Group from functioning properly.
-- `tag` (Optional) Configuration block(s) containing resource tags.
+- `tag` - (Optional) Configuration block(s) containing resource tags.
 See [Tag](#tag) below for more details.
-- `placement_group` (Optional) Name of the placement group into which you'll launch your instances, if any.
+- `placement_group` - (Optional) Name of the placement group into which you'll launch your instances, if any.
 - `metrics_granularity` - (Optional) Granularity to associate with the metrics to collect.
 The only valid value is `1Minute`.
 Default is `1Minute`.
 - `enabled_metrics` - (Optional) List of metrics to collect.
 The allowed values are defined by the [underlying AWS API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_EnableMetricsCollection.html).
-- `wait_for_capacity_timeout` (Default: "10m") Maximum
+- `wait_for_capacity_timeout` - (Optional, Default: "10m") Maximum
   [duration](https://golang.org/pkg/time/#ParseDuration) that Terraform should wait for ASG instances to be healthy before timing out.
 (See also [Waiting for Capacity](#waiting-for-capacity) below.)
 Setting this to "0" causes